federicoleon/golang-testing/mygolangTesting/ClassNotes.md

 Tests must be delivered with the application

-test must be in the package of the function they are testing File name file_test.go
+test must be in the package of the function they areTesting File name file_test.go
 Test Funtion Name starts with Test.
-Ex. func TestFunctionName(t *testing.T) {
+Ex. func TestFunctionName(t Testing.T) {
     //Init
     //Execute
     //Validate